SimonMartin1/DataCience/README.md

-Repository for small datascience project with Google Collab and Python
+Repository for small datascience project about password strength with Google Collab and Python